-A super easy Instant coconut laddoo Indian dessert recipe made with the goodness of almond powder and condensed milk ready in 15 minutes.
+A super easy Instant coconut laddoo also known as nariyal ladoo is an Indian dessert recipe made with the goodness of almond powder and condensed milk ready in 15 minutes.

 Indian sweets are an acquired taste.
 Not all enjoy it as they would enjoy an Indian main or a side dish!